 Uphill travelers are expected to sign in at the Uphill Travel kiosk EVERY TIME YOU CLIMB, even pre- and post-ski season, and to read and obey any notices posted in this location.
+Dogs are not allowed on the mountain.
 The Uphill Travel kiosk is located at the eastern edge of the upper parking lot, between the plaza and the wooden vault toilet.

 Uphill travel is allowed only in designated areas.
 The southern edge of the approved area is the groomed portion of the Alpine ski run.
 The approved area stretches from there to the northern edge of the permitted area, as designated in the Uphill Travel Map.
 (Below)

 Uphill travelers are expected to stay completely to the edge of ski trails, yield to and avoid all mountain machinery and follow the Skiers Responsibility Code at all times.